aadi2/Vidify/docs/User Manual.md

 ## Extension API

 The Vidify extension exposes several message handlers for communication between components.
+All API requests from the extension to the backend are secured with an API key for authentication.
+For more details on API security, see our [API Security Documentation](./API_SECURITY.md).

 ### Background Service Worker